justinba1010/6-18-Python/README.md

 # Pen Academy Python
+Update 6-27-18
+I have a piece of work I worked with another student.
+He is preparing for an interview for Amazon, and he has to go over all data structure before he goes in, so we are programming them all from scratch again.
+Take a look.

 Hi class, I am Justin Baum.
 I am a student at the University of South Carolina.
 Here I will be posting materials from class as well as cool reference materials and projects you can do to hone in your skills.